How Often Should You Change Jobs?

 Walking a fine line…

 No matter where you sit on the scale, you do have to tread a fine line in how often you change jobs.
 A hiring manager wants to know that if they hire you, they are making a valuable, long term investment.
-A ‘choppy’ CV (without good reason) usually offers the negative connotations of lack of commitment or potentially being a money chaser.
+A ‘choppy’ CV (without good reason) usually emits negative connotations (lack of commitment or potentially being a money chaser etc).

 For us, the same rules should always apply.
 Whilst we might have found that the above timeframes seem to be common, we always ask our candidates to consider a few very important questions.